sebastianotronto/nissy/README.md

 ## Requirements

-** Warning: ** *This section is not up to date with the code.
-In nissy-2.0beta8 or later the only way to get the table files is to generate them yourself.
-All but the huge table just requires a few minutes; the huge table for optimal solving can require a couple of hours.
-Use more than 1 thread if you can.*

-A full installation of Nissy requires a little more than 2Gb of space, of which 1.6Gb are occupied by the huge pruning table for fast optimal solving, and running it requires the same amount of RAM.
+A full installation of nissy requires about 3Gb of space, of which 2.3Gb are occupied by the huge pruning table for fast optimal solving, and running it requires the same amount of RAM.
 One can choose to never use this function and not to install the relative pruning table.
-There is an alternative (about 5 times slower) optimal solving function that uses about 500Mb of RAM.
+There is an alternative (slower) optimal solving function that uses about 500Mb of RAM.

 ## Installation